rethab/digester/README.md

 # Digester

 ## Status
-Please note that this is not actively maintain and therefore may very well not actually work as is.
+Please note that this is not actively maintained and therefore may very well not actually work as is.

 ## Info